Henrietta Moore: Career

-Honours
+Honours and awards

-She was appointed Dame Commander of the Order of the British Empire (DBE) in the 2016 New Year Honours for services to the social sciences.
+Moore was appointed Dame Commander of the Order of the British Empire (DBE) in the 2016 New Year Honours for services to the social sciences, business, public policy and the arts.

 She was elected a Fellow of the British Academy in 2007.
+In 2009, she was appointed a Professorial Fellow at Jesus College, Cambridge.
+She is also a Fellow of the Royal Society of Arts, a member of the Slovenian Academy of Sciences and Arts, and a Fellow of the Academy of Social Sciences.
+She has also been associated with the Clean Growth Leadership Network and is a member of the Institute of Directors.

+Moore has received several honorary distinctions.
+In 2014, she was awarded an honorary degree by Queen's University Belfast, and in 2019 she was elected an Honorary Fellow of the University of Cambridge.

 In 1995, Moore and Megan Vaughan were awarded the Herskovits Prize by the African Studies Association for their book Cutting Down Trees: Gender, Nutrition, and Agricultural Change in the Northern Province of Zambia, 1890-1990.

-In 2014 Moore received an honorary degree from Queen's University Belfast.